Eesti keeles

 A minor is person under 18 years of age.
 A person who is at least 15 years old may submit a visa application in person.

-2. Couriers of state agencies, administrative or local government agencies or international organisations.
+2. Couriers of state agencies, administrative or local government agencies or international organizations.

-At the request of a consular officer, you are required to appear at the Embassy or Consulate in person in order to provide explanations concerning facts which are relevant in application for the visa.
+At the request of a consular officer, you might be required to appear at the Embassy or Consulate in person in order to provide explanations concerning facts which are relevant to your visa application.

 A visa application should in principle be lodged at least 15 calendar days before the intended visit (as this is the normal processing time) and cannot be lodged earlier than three months before the start of the intended visit.